jeremykendall/php-domain-parser/README.md

 1. Copy the `Pdp\Installer` class
 2. Adapt its code to reflect your requirements.

-In any cases your are required to update regularly your PSL information with your chosen script to keep your data up to date.
+In any case, your are required to update regularly your PSL information with your chosen script to keep your data up to date.

 For example, below I'm using the `Manager` with